minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 \__init__.py
 ~~~~~~~~~~~~

-This file stays empty and is required for python.
+This file stays empty and is required for Python.

 bit.py
 ~~~~~~

-Inside this file we write information about our bit.
+Inside this file, we write information about our bit.
 Here we give information such as the id of our bit, what OOI our bit should look out for, other OOIs that our bit requires (which are related to the OOI the bit is looking out for such as the IpAddress contained inside our